ClaudiaInSweden/hanneles_art_gallery/README.md

 The color scheme was chosen after the mostly female target group and is therefore in soft pinkish/lila colors, mixed with a darker nuance for better readability.
 Some of the images are unfortunately not well fotographed and have lopsided frame around the actual painting but as I didn't had access to the original paintings to take new pictures I left it as it is.

 A free Bootstrap 4 template was used to save time but it turned out that this was a bad decision.
 Only when almost finished I realized that the specific design of the template interferes with both the crispy form and stripe form.
-Also the button design was inconsistent which resulted in countless hours of trying to fix the design but due to time restraints I had to skip this, see section bugs.
+Also the button design was inconsistent which resulted in countless hours of trying to fix the design.
-XXX